mozilla-platform-ops/android-tools/create_host_utils/README.md

 - create a new build script
   - `./generate_build_script.sh`
   - the script will output the new build script's name
-- identify a good taskcluster build and edit script
+- identify a good taskcluster build and edit the new build script
   - find task IDs and URL for builds (see reference doc above for tips on picking)
     - ideally pick a job without retries on the build step. there's a known issue, see TODO section below.
   - enter the taskcluster ids for the selected build into the build script